-Joining the cruise ship for the first time can be a stressful and challenging experience for all cruise ship new hires.
+Joining the cruise ship for the first time can be a stressful and challenging experience for every cruise ship new hire.
 It is not only the new working environment you need to adapt to, but the whole new world and lifestyle you have to accept and get used to.

 Many of us left our families for the first time for a long time, as the contracts often last up to 7-9 months.
 Ship life is unlike any other lifestyle, full of changes on daily basis, and you need to be flexible in order to endure it.

 In this article, I’ll try to give you some information and share my own experience of the first day I joined a cruise ship as a new hire.

 Before I applied for a cruise ship job, I had worked in a tour agency in my home country (Serbia).
 I wasn’t quite happy with the job as it was office-based and poorly paid, so I decided to switch for something more fun and dynamic.
 That’s how I applied for the position of Shore excursions staff onboard a cruise ship.

 I got a job soon after I applied.
 I passed both interviews and had the flight ticket booked by a cruise ship recruitment agency.
 I was supposed to join the cruise ship only one month after I got accepted.